hmku/me/about.markdown

 This website is my attempt to collect everything I have to show for my hobbies and put them in one place.

-Other than the things here, I also enjoy reading, playing smash, and listening to music.
+Other than the things here, I also enjoy reading, watching smash, and playing basketball.